J-Ngaiii/calyapo/README.md

 - in dataset_utils define the data collator, loader and getter
 - modify train_utils.py in training/utils with relevant config and different modes
 - modify the finetuning.py script

+# Idea
+- Clean and store steering prompts into jsons (can be done seperately outside of GPU memory)